-The Poster Session will be held during the 2017 Intergovernmental Panel Physicians Training Summit.
-The Summit will take place March 27-31, 2017 at the Hilton Panama City.
-During day two of the Summit (March 29), authors will have the opportunity to provide a guided tour of their posters and answer questions withthe judging committee.
+The Poster Session will be held during the 2018 Intergovernmental Panel Physicians Training Summit.
+The Summit will take place March 12-16, 2018 at the Shangri-La Kuala Lumpur.
+During day two of the Summit (March 14), authors will have the opportunity to provide a guided tour of their posters and answer questions with the judging committee.
 Posters will remain on display through the last day of the conference.
 The Poster is a graphic presentation of authors' ideas and/or research.
 The authors illustrate their findings by displaying graphs, photos, diagrams and text on printed posters.

 The suggested poster session topics are broadly defined below, however the SAC welcomes all topics related to Panel Physician practice including presentations on Electronic Record Management, Refugee Health, Risk Management, Regional Challenges and Solutions, Mental Health Guidelines, Outbreak Response Strategies and Vaccination Protocols.

-All poster session abstracts will be reviewed by the SAC for relevance and accepted submissions will present to the committee and their colleagues on Wednesday, March 29 from 4:00 PM to 5:00 PM at the Hilton Panama City.
+All poster session abstracts will be reviewed by the SAC for relevance and accepted submissions will present to the committee and their colleagues on Wednesday, March 14 from 4:00 PM to 5:30 PM at the Shangri-La Kuala Lumpur.
 Posters will be graded by a review committee and the audience.
 All authors will be recognized for their participation.